GENERAL INFORMATION – PLEASE READ!

-Unless otherwise noted, all Yoga and Spoken Workshops are included in the price of your entry and FREE throughout the event!
-There will be Yoga scheduled during daylight hours on the Solar Tea Lounge Field and workshops spread out in various zones around the venue.
+Unless otherwise noted, all Workshops are included in the price of your entry and FREE throughout the event!
+There will be Yoga scheduled during daylight hours and workshops spread out in various zones around the venue.
 There will be schedules posted at the event and offerings will be posted to the website soon.

 Merch Vending & Food Court

-- Delicious Food – A wide selection of amazing organic food will be available for purchase.
-Please be sure to bring sufficient cash to cover you for the weekend.
+- Delicious Food – A wide selection of amazing organic food will be available for purchase, with much of it locally sourced.

-- You are allowed to bring in your own food, coolers and cammp stoves for cooking.
+- You are allowed to bring in your own food, coolers and camp stoves for cooking.

 - Enclosed propane grills are acceptable in the camping areas but NO open flame or charcoal grills will be allowed.

 As you arrive, please take a moment to offer gratitude to the land and to yourself in preparation to play, dance and learn with your fellow Unifiers.